calysteon/Arphsy/README.md

-# deDarc
+# jEssence

-This is the code repository for the "Sunlight for Darcula: Autonomous Variable Reassignment" pape
+This is the code repository for the "Sunlight for Darcula: Autonomous Variable Reassignment" paper

 # Requirements